ASD-Blueprint/desktop.gov.au/blueprint/security/hybrid-security-risk-management-plan.md

 An Apple iOS device used to access Sensitive and or security classified information is compromised as a result of the device being lost or stolen.

-Note: the CloudSystem does not include the use of devices using the Android operating system.
+Note: the HybridSystem does not include the use of devices using the Android operating system.

 #### Assets affected